-The rise of digital technologies in later half of 20th century allowed businesses to scale rapidly and become global.
-With unprecedented competition, packaging came to be the way of differentiating product on the shelf.
+The rise of digital technologies in the latter half of the 20th century allowed businesses to scale rapidly and become global.
+With unprecedented competition, packaging came to be the way of differentiating the product on the shelf.
 For some businesses such as jewelry, bakery, children’s products, illustration is the most successful choice.
 It offers personalized touch, elegance and custom feel.

 Some of the packaging illustrations you might want to see:

-Branding/Logo type of illustration is very specific style, requiring certain set of skills.
+Branding/Logo type of illustration isa very specific style, requiring a certain set of skills.
 For example, a logo should be recognizable and readable at smaller sizes.
 Therefore, the illustrator should carefully plan the details of the logo.
 Logos should be simple, yet grabbing attention and memorable.
 Sometimes, businesses need more than a logo illustration, but mascots, cartoonized version of their employees or products.
-With their help the brands enhance their presence and impression on customers.
+With their help, the brands enhance their presence and impression on customers.